 2) The employer negatively impacted the worker’s employment soon after learning about the claim.

-If a worker is not fulfilling their duty, it is not unreasonable that they can be replaced by someone who will perform that task.
+If a worker is not fulfilling their duty, it is an option for the employer to replace the worker with someone who will perform that task.
 The retaliation claim itself is an exception to this at-will principle.
 If you believe yourself to be in a situation that warrants legal retaliation because of an unreasonable action on the part of your employer, you may have grounds for action.
 It is advised that you seek out the services of a legal professional who is experienced and knowledgeable about Florida’s employment laws.